Epidural blood patch: Risks/Complications

-Effectiveness and complications
+Effectiveness

 EBPs are invasive but are highly effective with a 50-80% success rate, and are relatively low risk, except the risks associated with epidural administration.
 Waiting 24 hours before administration reduces the failure rate of it significantly, though performing it within 48 hours after puncture is associated with a higher need for repeat patches.
 Successful treatment of PDPH with EBP has been reported months after onset.
 Success rates may be higher than 96% with repeated EBP, even in the pediatric population.
 EBPs are more likely to be successful with more than 22.5 mL of blood injected, and in people with less severe spinal CSF leakage.
 In people with severe leakage, treatment outcome does not depend on the amount of blood injected.
-An ineffective EBP is more likely to occur in people with SIH where the CSF leak was not identified—they may be repeated for these people.
+An ineffective EBP is more likely to occur in people with SIH where the CSF leak was not identified and a repeat EBP may be necessary.
 Nerve compression can also occur which can result in transient neurologic damage; less frequently, this may be permanent.
 Some people may benefit from fibrin glue mixed with the blood.
-EBP may cause more side effects than a topical nerve block of the sphenopalatine neuron cell group in postpartum people though no large-scale clinical trials have been conducted.
+EBP may cause more side effects than a topical nerve block of the sphenopalatine neuron cell group in postpartum women though no large-scale clinical trials have been conducted.
 Multiple EBPs can be administered as necessary; this is more likely to happen with people with spontaneous headache or multiple leakages.
 About 20% of people need a second EBP, and up to 20% of women do not have their symptoms resolved.

-Additional dural puncture can occur, however, which may increase the chance of inadvertently injecting blood intrathecally.
-Prophylactic EBPs do not decrease the risk of getting PDPH.
+Studies have shown that Prophylactic EBPs do not decrease the risk of getting PDPH.
 The use of EBPs as a treatment for PDPH, although historically considered aggressive, is increasing in adolescents as they are less likely to have their headaches resolved by conservative treatment.
-Fluoroscopic EBPs are more successful than blindly administered ones.
+Fluoroscopic EBPs are more successful than blindly administered ones as it allows for real-time visualization.
 The failure rate is around 15-20%, though this can get as high as 30%.
-Common side effects are headache, back pain, neck pain, and mild fever.
-Back pain is reported in approximately 80% of people, which might be a result of increased pressure.
-Radicular pain may also occur.
-Rebound intracranial hypotension is very common in people with SIH after an EBP, and can be treated with acetazolamide, topiramate, or in severe cases therapeutic lumbar puncture; most cases are not severe.
-Rare side effects include subdural or spinal bleeding, infection, and seizure, though EBPs do not carry a significant infectious risk even in immunocompromised people.
-Neurological symptoms occasionally develop as a result of administration.
-Seven cases of arachnoiditis have been documented.